reportportal/example-custom-analyzer/README.md

 ### Preprocessing data

 If analyzing alghoritm is based on the previous results, analyzer interface also provides possibility to collect information about updated items in RP.
-To implement that there should be provided one more controller:
+To implement that there should be implemented one more controller with url:

 ```yaml
 http://host:port/_index
 ```

 The request contains the same list of json objects as in "_analyze" higher except of the "issueType", it sould be provided by user.
+In current realisation RP doesn't really use the response from index so it could be ignored.

 ### Custom Analyzer Example